 Section 2 will give the relevant background.
 The account of the CSC, as well as ATB and a number of previously unnoticed exceptions, is given in sections 3-4.
 Sections 5-6 discuss the phasehood of conjuncts and an intervening factor regarding subject questions, which concerns the ban on SpecTP-to-SpecCP movement.
-Section 7 discusses intervention effects with extraction from conjuncts which will also involve establishing the generalization that unlabeled elements do not count as interveners and examining cases of ATB that involve movement of different elements from the conjuncts.
+Section 7 discusses intervention effects with extraction from conjuncts which will also involve establishing the generalization that unlabeled elements don't count as interveners and reveal a new type of ATB where ATB involves movement of different elements.
 Another new case where the CSC is violated is also noted.
 Section 8 examines a CSC exception from Postal (1998).

-2 Phases, Labels, and Coordination-of-Likes
+2. Phases, Labels, and Coordination-of-Likes